rcgsheffield/vscoderemote_bessemer/README.md

 After the server has fully started, terminate it by pressing Ctrl+C .

-Now you should generate your SSL certificates (these secure the communications between your local device and the endpoint worker node running the vscode server.)
+Now you should generate your SSL certificates by downloading [setup_ssl_ca_server_client.sh](./setup_ssl_ca_server_client.sh) in this repository and running the script on the cluster (these secure the communications between your local device and the endpoint worker node running the vscode server.)

 ```
 setup_ssl_ca_server_client.sh